-Prior to Wednesday, the league's policy had been that players were encouraged to stand during the song, but they were not required to do so – a position that President Donald Trump has been extremely critical of.
+Before the announcement in May, the league's policy had been that players were encouraged to stand during the song, but they were not required to do so — a position that President Donald Trump had been extremely critical of.

-But despite the recent media attention, the act of peaceful protest during the national anthem at NFL games has actually been going on since the 2016 season, when then-San Francisco 49ers quarterback Colin Kaepernick remained seated during the song before the team’s first preseason game.
+Despite the recent media attention, the act of peaceful protest during the national anthem at NFL games has actually been going on since the 2016 season, when Kaepernick, then-quarterback for the San Francisco 49ers, remained seated during the song before the team’s first preseason game.

-Learn more below about the origins of kneeling during the national anthem, the latest on Trump’s feud with the NFL and more.
+Learn more below about the origins of kneeling during the national anthem, the latest on Trump’s feud and more.

 Kaepernick takes a knee against police brutality